It takes a community to feed a community.

 Local farmers, growers, and producers play a vital role in feeding our community.
 By donating local foods or participating in our farm to food bank programs, you help your neighbors access nourishing food — and feel connected and supported by their regional bounty.

-- Donate surplus crops or products directly to CAFB
+- Donate surplus crops or products directly to the food bank

 - Partner on farm-to-pantry distribution initiatives